Paul Temple's homepage

 In 2021, I served as a co-chair of the complete Challenge Track (evaluation of new cases but also solutions) at SPLC’21 organized in Leicester, England, UK from the 6th to the 11th of September 2021.

+I have served since 2023 as a PC member for the research track (the main track) at SPLC and VaMoS 2024.
 I have also served as a PC member for the FAT* 2020 conference (now named FAccT) and MaLTeSQuE 2021.

 Review activities